 GS Farm Taaza Raises Rs.52 crore for Technology Investment

 E-commerce start-up GS Farm Taaza Produce Ltd has raised Rs.52 crore in the first round of funding which they are likely to invest in upgrading technology.
 The B2B enterprise is in the business of fresh fruits and vegetables.
 They commenced their operations in August 2015 with an unspecified amount of seed funding obtained from unnamed Angel Investors from Silicon Valley.
 Presently Farm Taaza has raised investment from Hong Kong-based Epsilon Venture Partners, Tara India Fund IV, managed by IL&FS Investment Managers Ltd which will be used to scale up business by investing in their online platform.

-Farm Taaza has operational centres at Bengaluru, Chennai and Hyderabad and collection centres at Chikkaballaupra in Karnataka and Ooty, Krishnagiri, Olakoor and Mettupalayam in Tamil Nadu.
-Farm Taaza has a tie-up with modern retail, traditional kirana stores and HoRaCa (hotels, restaurants and catering) for supplying farm product in the B2C segment through the year.
-The company want to enable a seamless supply chain from farm to store.
-With the new funding they intend to spruce up their use of technology like intelligence and data analytics for quick decision-making so that they can run an efficient agro-food system.
+Farm Taaza has operational centers at Bengaluru, Chennai and Hyderabad and collection centers at Chikkaballaupra in Karnataka and Ooty, Krishnagiri, Olakoor, and Mettupalayam in Tamil Nadu.
+Farm Taaza has a tie-up with modern retail, traditional Kirana stores and HoRaCa (hotels, restaurants, and catering) for supplying farm product in the B2C segment through the year.
+The company wants to enable a seamless supply chain from farm to store.
+With the new funding, they intend to spruce up their use of technology like intelligence and data analytics for quick decision-making so that they can run an efficient agro-food system.
 There are about 1,400 farmers in two southern states that are associated with the start-up to supply 150 varieties of fruits and vegetables.

 Kellogg to Buy RXBAR for $600 Million